 Seek and Get Feedback

-But a first-hand direct feedback from an editor is a very valuable tool.
+But first-hand direct feedback from an editor is a precious tool.
 Their response will usually pinpoint problems in your story.
 Don’t take their answer to heart or too personally.
 Look at it objectively and realize if it helps your story, and if it does, fix it.

 How Many Times To Submit?